Fact Sheet 17:

 Even though victims are usually not saddled with paying their imposters' bills, they are often left with a bad credit report and must spend months and even years regaining their financial health.
 In the meantime, they have difficulty getting credit, obtaining loans, renting apartments, and even getting hired.
 Victims of identity theft find little help from the authorities as they attempt to untangle the web of deception that has allowed another person to impersonate them.

-Stealing wallets used to be the best way identity thieves obtained SSNs, driver's licenses, credit card numbers and other pieces of identification.
-While still employed, identity thieves now use a variety of means:
+Identity thieves obtain SSNs, driver's licenses, credit card numbers and other pieces of identification through a variety of means: